webscopeio/DockerWorkshop/README.md

 $ docker tag my-app majodurco/my-app
 ```

-And finally push this image with your username to the cloud.
+And finally, push this image with your username to the cloud.
-Make sure you log in before `$ docker login`.
+Make sure you log in to `$ docker login`.
 ```sh
 $ docker push majodurco/my-app
 ```